cloudflare/webcm/README.md

 ## Read more

-- See [EXPLAINER.md](EXPLAINER.md) for more information about Managed Components and how they work
+- See [managedcomponents.dev](https://managedcomponents.dev) for more information about Managed Components and how they work
-- See [SPECS.md](SPECS.md) for more information about the APIs that WebCM is implementing